-Wood failure is not a mandatory requirement of this Standard.
-However, Section 7.4.1 requires that sufficient glue must be applied to the joint.
+While wood failure assessment is not a mandatory requirement in this Standard, Section 7.4.1 requires that sufficient glue must be applied to the joint.

 APPENDIX IV - AGENCY ADMINISTRATION

 An accredited Agency shall administer this Standard.
 Agency approval of a facility to grade stamp fingerjoined lumber shall be contingent upon the facility's compliance with the procedures and requirements of this Standard.